Please click here to share your news. Have a photo to share? Send it our way!

 James W. Lewis (PhD'87), who served as Dean of Students at the Divinity School from 1980–1991, retired as Executive Director of the Louisville Institute at LPTS (Louisville Presbyterian Theological Seminary) in the summer of 2012.
 Lewis was the Institute's first Executive Director and served for twenty years, developing a national center for the support of research and leadership education on North American religion.
 During that time, the work of the institute supported through grants at least 141 dissertations, 182 books, and 315 books.

-Susan Hill (AM'86, PhD'93, Religion and Literature) has been named Director of the Center for Excellence in Teaching and Learning, at the University of Northern Iowa, where she is also Professor of Religion.
+Susan Hill (MA'86, PhD'93, Religion and Literature) has been named Director of the Center for Excellence in Teaching and Learning, at the University of Northern Iowa, where she is also Professor of Religion.

 Mark Mattes (PhD'95), Professor of Philosophy and Religion at Grand View University, is the cotranslator of Klaus Schwarzwällers’ Cross and Resurrection: God’s Wonder and Mystery (Fortress, 2012) and Oswald Bayer’s A Contemporary in Dissent: Johann Georg Hamann as a Radical Enlightener (Eerdmans, 2012).